-Jill Santoriello (Music / Lyrics / Book) is the award-winning author of the Broadway musical “A Tale of Two Cities” which received a 2008 Outer Critics Circle Nomination for Outstanding New Broadway Musical and Best Actor.
-"A Tale of Two Cities" also earned 3 Drama Desk Nominations and a Drama League nomination.
-Jill is one of only two women in history to write book, music and lyrics for a Broadway musical.
+Jill is the award-winning author of the Broadway musical A Tale of Two Cities (Outer Critics Circle nominations for Outstanding New Broadway Musical and Best Actor in 2008.)
+The show also earned 3 Drama Desk nominations and a Drama League nomination.
+Jill is one of only two women in history to write the book, music and lyrics for a Broadway musical.

 Prior to Broadway, the world premiere production enjoyed a sold-out run at Florida’s historic Asolo Repertory Theatre, winning numerous awards including Best Musical of the season.